By Mike Deliman

 Last night the news of Spirit's mission coming to a close hit my mailbox.

 For me, her journey started about eleven years ago.
 A call from JPL came to my office phone, it was Glenn.
 "Mike, we're putting the team back together, we're going back to Mars."

 Those words were like music to my ears.
-Completing the Mars Pathfinder project the thought occurred… "this, then, is the pinnacle of my career, the point where I can mark as the top of my achievements."
+At the time, when completing the Mars Pathfinder project the thought occurred…"this, then, is the pinnacle of my career, the point where I can mark as the top of my achievements."
 This call changed all of that.
-There were other projects along the way, Gravity-Probe B, and others, but Pathfinder had been fantastic!
+There were other projects along the way, Gravity-Probe B and others, but Pathfinder had been fantastic!

 The only point where Oppy was contentious was Launch Day.
 Though she herself was ready, her rocket kept having one problem or another.
 We assembled several times at Jetty Point to watch her ride her candle into the cosmos, alas my 2 weeks were up, I had to leave, and Oppy was still on the pad.

 It was decided in order to make the launch window we would "borrow" Spitzer's Delta rocket.
 That gave us the go-power to get to Mars on time.
 And we did.

 Yes, "we"…after living with the rovers in mind day and night for so long, the team began to identify with our robots, their efforts were ours, a shared thing.
 Like the pride you feel watching your child graduate, first from grade school, then high school.
 It was like we were sending them off to college.
 Imagine sending your 3-year-olds off to Cal Tech or MIT.

 Seven months later came the graduation, in the "6 minutes of Terror" landing.
 They were now on Mars, where they would unfold their wings (solar panels) and begin their flight into their professional lives.